 • Hybrid #1: Similar to Traditional, but the establishment provides glasses, cups or mixers for the hard liquor.

-• Hybrid #3: A customer brings in the liquor, in this case it’s usually wine, and brings it to a wine steward or waiter.
-From there, the establishment then serves the wine to the party just as if the wine came from the establishment’s own supply.
+• Hybrid #3: A customer brings in the liquor, usually wine, and brings it to a wine steward or waiter.
+From there, the establishment serves the wine to the party just as if it came from the establishment’s own supply.

 • Hybrid #4: Includes any of the above policies, but if the business charges a BYOB fee.